by Amy Scholten, MPH

-Fistulas are caused by damage to local tissue.
-It is often associated with cysts or infections of anal glands.
-A fistula can also be caused by sores, ulcers, or other injuries.
-It may develop at the same time as these injuries or weeks after infections clear.
+Anal fistulas are caused by damaged tissue.
+They are often linked to cysts or infections of anal glands.
+Fistulas can also be caused by sores, ulcers, or other injuries.

 An anal fistula may cause:

 Some procedures may affect muscles that open and close the anus.
-Depending on your treatment, you may have some degree of fecal incontinence.
+Depending on the treatment, this may make it hard to hold stool (poop) sometimes.

 American College of Gastroenterology

 Canadian Association of Gastroenterology